Tlalli: Reception

 The initial announcement received mixed reactions.
 Mexican president Andres Manuel López Obrador approved of the decision to use the sculpture.
 The choice of Reyes as the sculptor received criticism, namely, for the fact that he is not a woman and he is not indigenous.
 Tlalli's name received further commentaries, including from Yásnaya Aguilar, Mixe linguist and writer, who questioned the Nahuatl name when Olmecas would have spoken the Mixe–Zoque languages.
 Aguilar also criticized the generalization of women in public sculpture, in comparison to men who are individually honored.
 Researcher Lucía Melgar added that it represents women as "generic, mute and immobilized".
 Historian Federico Navarrete said it exemplifies how indigenous people are viewed with an "essentialist view that [they are] all the same".
+Josefa Sánchez Contreras, Zoque PhD candidate in Mesoamerican Studies, considered the proposal as an act of "desperate neoindigenism", which is added to other similar acts carried out by López Obrador during his six-year term, while in the rest of the country, projects were developed on the ejido lands of indigenous peoples.

 More than 300 people linked to art and culture signed a petition for Sheinbaum requesting the exclusion of Reyes from the project and the creation of a committee composed of women from indigenous communities to choose a monument that represents them.
 Reyes explained that the government chose him because there are few monumental stonecutters in the country and that the project had to be completed before March 2022.
 Due to the controversy, Sheinbaum determined that the Committee for Monuments and Artistic Works in Public Spaces (Comité de Monumentos y Obras Artísticas en Espacios Públicos, COMAEP) will determine which is the most appropriate option to replace Columbus.